TL;DR

 Cost savings examples

-• Brochure site on dedicated server → Cloudflare Pages.
-Cost before: $400/month.
+- Brochure site on dedicated server → Cloudflare Pages.
+Cost before: roughly $400/month.
 Cost after: $0.
-TTFB improved by 70%.
-Migration time: 3 hours.
+TTFB improvements of 60–70% are common when traffic is global.
+Migration time: a few hours.

-• WooCommerce on shared hosting → WP Engine.
-Cost before: $30/month + $800 in downtime losses the prior year.
-Cost after: $100/month, zero downtime in the following year.
-Migration time: 8 hours.
+- WooCommerce on shared hosting → WP Engine.
+Cost before: $30/month plus a year of avoidable downtime losses.
+Cost after: $100/month, far fewer incidents the following year.
+Migration time: under a day.

-• Next.js marketing site from Heroku → Vercel.
-Cost before: $150/month.
-Cost after: $20/month.
-Deploy time went from 6 minutes to 90 seconds.
-Migration time: 2 hours.
+- Next.js marketing site from Heroku → Vercel.
+Cost before: ~$150/month.
+Cost after: ~$20/month.
+Deploy time drops from minutes to under two minutes.
+Migration time: a couple of hours.

-The ROI math is usually fast.
-A $20 Vercel plan that saves one outage per year pays for itself roughly twelve times over.
+The ROI math is usually quick.
+A $20 Vercel plan that prevents one outage per year pays for itself many times over.

 When to call a professional